connexcs/docs/docs/customer/cli.md

 3. Select **Properties :material-menu-right: Advanced**.
 4. Enter the CLIs / ANIs you want to allow in the [**CLI Restrict**](https://docs.connexcs.com/provider-ratecard/#advanced) box.
 5. Click **`Save`**.

+!!!
+Note
+    Please note now you can perform Use DID options (Performance, Prefix Match or Random) on a single CLI as well.

 ## General Condition 6 (GC6) Compliance